bjgrosse/react-native-base/docs/login.md

 The login feature allows users to authenticate with the application using various methods.

 ## Implementation Details
-- Authentication will be handled through Supabase
+- Authentication is handled through Supabase
-- Support for multiple login methods:
+- Current implementation includes:
+  - Email/Password authentication
+- Planned support for:
   - Google Sign-In
   - Apple Sign-In
   - Email with Magic Link (passwordless)

 ## User Flow
 1. User opens the app
+2. If not authenticated:
-2. User is presented with login options
+   - User is presented with signup page
+   - Option to navigate to login page if they have an account
-3. User selects preferred login method
+3. User can:
-4. Authentication is processed
+   - Create a new account with email/password
+   - Login with existing email/password
+4. Upon successful authentication:
-5. User is directed to the main app or onboarding (for new users)
+   - User is redirected to the main app
+   - Session is maintained using Supabase's session management

 ## Technical Considerations
-- Secure token storage
+- Secure token storage handled by Supabase
-- Token refresh mechanism
+- Token refresh mechanism managed by Supabase client
-- Handling authentication errors
+- Error handling implemented for authentication failures
-- User session management
+- User session management through Supabase's `onAuthStateChange`

 ## Status
-- [ ] Design mockups
-- [ ] Supabase integration
+- [x] Basic authentication flow
+- [x] Email/Password signup
+- [x] Email/Password login
+- [x] Session management
 - [ ] Google authentication
 - [ ] Apple authentication
-- [ ] Email authentication
+- [ ] Email Magic Link authentication
 - [ ] Testing and validation